Our Pastor’s Message

 “The Way” was among the earliest names for the followers of the Risen Christ.
 Indeed, the Way appears as a scriptural reference to the earliest Christian communities in the Acts of the Apostles.
 In addition, both before and after his conversion, tradition holds that Saint Paul referred to the disciples of Christ as part of “The Way.”
 More than two thousand years later, Catholic Christians are still part of the Way of Jesus Christ.
 But as we all know, a life of discipleship is not a hobby or pastime.
 It is a vocation, a way of life that lays claim to our whole heart, mind, and strength.
 As disciples, our lives should be focused on and inspired by our faith in Jesus Christ, who is our merciful redeemer, friend, and brother.
 And as disciples, we are called to reach out to those who need our help in growing closer to Christ and the Church.

-If you are an adult (age 18 and over) and have not received all of the Sacraments of Initiation in the Roman Catholic Church (Baptism, Eucharist, and Confirmation), then please consider joining “The Way.”
-Typically called the Rite of Christian Initiation for Adults, The Way is a seven month program that prepares adults to be received into the Roman Catholic Church at the Easter Vigil.
+If you are an adult (age 18 and over) and have not received all of the Sacraments of Initiation in the Roman Catholic Church (Baptism, Eucharist, and Confirmation), then please consider joining the Way, our adult faith formation program that will meet on Sunday mornings after our 8:15am Mass beginning on October 14th.
+Typically called the Rite of Christian Initiation for Adults, the Way is a seven month program that prepares adults to be received into the Roman Catholic Church at the Easter Vigil.
 As part of this same program, we will prepare adults for the Sacrament of Confirmation (to be received at either our local Easter Vigil Mass or at a regional archdiocesan celebration).

 Year for Vocations